Try Now

 Requests per Day 1,000 Maximum number of API calls allowed per day

-Max Output Tokens 8,000 Maximum size of a single response
+Maximum size of a single response per model

 If you exceed these limits, the API will return a 429 error with a message indicating which limit was reached.
 Enterprise customers can request higher rate limits.